chethanmandya/Android-Room/README.md

 ### @Dao
 DAOs are responsible for defining the methods that access the database.

-Below code snippet shows how to define an Dao class for your venu entity
+Below code snippet shows how to define a Dao class for venu entity

 ```kotlin
 @Dao